Sprintec is a highly effective combination hormonal birth control method

 Better management of premenstrual symptoms

 While generally well-tolerated, Sprintec can produce side effects that vary among individuals.
-Side effects of birth control typically include:
+Side effects of birth control may include: Nausea/vomiting, dizziness, rarely blood clots, strokes, heart attacks and side effects listed below.

 Women should consult healthcare providers about potential contraindications.
 Risk factors requiring special attention include: